MetalBlockchain/metal-docs/docs/apis/metalgo/apis/c-chain.md

 **Request**

-- `txID` is the transacion ID.
+- `txID` is the transaction ID.
 It should be in cb58 format.
 - `encoding` is the encoding format to use.
 Can only be `hex` when a value is provided.

 **Response**